 Educational Courses and Meetings

-Residents will have opportunities to participate in outside genetics training courses and national genetics meetings during their residency.
+Residents have opportunities to participate in genetics training courses and national genetics conferences during their residency.

-- The Bar Harbor Short Course on Medical and Experimental Mammalian Genetics (Johns Hopkins University and The Jackson Laboratory, Bar Harbor, Maine)
+- Bar Harbor Short Course on Medical and Experimental Mammalian Genetics

 - Annual meetings of American Society of Human Genetics